Science Tutors : 1-1 Science Preparation

 +44 (0) 203 305 9593

-Discover more Science tutors below, we offer a selection of 2500 highly qualified tutors for you to choose from
+Discover more Science tutors below, we offer a selection of 2656 highly qualified tutors for you to choose from

 My name is Abena and I’m a 5th year medical student at the University of Oxford.
 As well as spending a large amount of time on my academic career, I have also dedicated myself to my tutoring ability with over 6 years of tutoring experience.
 Through my years of experience I have been able to improve my teaching skills and encounter a number of ways to assist a student in the their chosen subject allowing me to tailor sessions for the student in front of me.
 Furthermore, I’m a friendly, enthusiastic tutor, who enjoys helping students achieve their academic goals with discipline and consistency.
-Education has always been a huge priority in my life and I’ve had teachers whom have helped me immensley with my motivation and performance, something I hope to pass on to my future students.
+Education has always been a huge priority in my life and I’ve had teachers who have helped me immensely with my motivation and performance, something I hope to pass on to my future students.

 Apart from tutoring, I enjoy cheerleading for my university, I’m also president of two societies Oxford Black Medics Society and learn Spanish in my free time.